• Skip to primary navigation

 • 🥗 Other Korean Recipes

-• Creamy Gochujang Pasta
+• Creamy Korean Pasta

 ⭐ Why This Recipe is a Star

 1. Gochujang Pasta is delicious: Does the world really need another Gochujang Pasta recipe?
 I've eaten a few versions of this recipe but most were much too thick for me.
 Much as I like cream, there needs to be a balance!
-In this recipe, the gochujang pasta sauce is creamy but not cloying, and is so scrumptious, I drink up all the sauce like it's soup even where there's no more pasta left!
+In this recipe, the gochujang spaghetti sauce is creamy but not cloying, and is so scrumptious, I drink up all the sauce like it's soup even where there's no more pasta left!

 2. Easy to make and quick: This noodle dish only has a few simple steps and can be cooked in 15 minutes.
 Perfect for busy weeknight dinners!
+If 15 minutes is too long, try this 8 minute Easy Gochujang Noodle Dish!

 3. Very versatile: you can make it as is in the recipe below, or spruce it up with bacon, SPAM, tomatoes etc